- Ride Along/Fishing Tour

 For the first time this spring the Pine Ridge Association will offer guided, ride along style overnight car camping tours into the backcountry.
 Organized by state park volunteers, this wonderful opportunity will allow you to drive YOUR vehicle along with a caravan of others deep into areas of the park and gain access to some of its harder to reach marvels, including some of its lakes.

-Watch this space for exact dates and application instructions!
+Watch this space for application instructions!

 - Tour vehicles must have four wheel drive.
 Drivers must be comfortable driving on unpaved ranch roads.
 Some areas we will be visiting are remote, and the roads can be rugged.
 We may be crossing small creeks and climbing steep grades.
 The roads are always dusty.
 Your vehicle will get filthy.